-- The hotel platform started receiving positive response from Q1 2015 and the improvement continued into the second quarter, as well.
-The hotel search and searching for deals for specific dates have witnessed significant growth on the platform.
-The company is encouraged by the hotel platform’s reception and conversion rates in North America and intends to set out a global roll-out, soon.
+- The hotel platform started receiving positive response from Q1 2015 and the improvement continued into the second and the third quarters.
+The company is encouraged by the hotel platform’s reception and conversion rates in North America, and intends to set out a global roll-out, soon.

 - Local Deals' business model focusing on demand based or pull-strategy

 - Travelzoo’s Local Deals division’s lackluster performance had been attributed to the rigid voucher format for selling deals.
 The company is still on the lookout for a suitable alternative to the voucher format.